CarlosChicata/data_world_portfolio/Concepts/Data warehouse/Kimball focus/README.md

 `It is often convenient to combine facts from multiple processes together into a single consolidatedfacttable if they can be expressed at the same grain`.
 Consolidated fact tables add bur-den to the ETL processing, but ease the analytic burden on the BI applications.
 They should be considered for cross-process metrics that are frequently analyzed together.

+### Fact Table Surrogate Keys
+Surrogate  keys are used to implement the primary keys of almost all dimension tables.
+In addition, single column surrogate fact keys can be useful, albeit not required. `Fact table surrogate keys, which are not associated with any dimension, are assigned sequentially during the ETL load process` and are used 1) as the single column primary key of the fact table; 2) to serve as an immediate identifier of a fact table row without navigating multiple dimensions for ETL purposes; 3) to allow an interrupted load process to either back out or resume; 4) to allow fact table update operations to be decomposed into less risky inserts plus deletes.

 ## Techniques and concepts about Dimension Tables
 There are techniques to define and build the dimension tables inside star schema modeling.